 Jared Christensen is a User Experience Designer specializing in bespoke, artisanal, single origin, grass fed, fixed gear, and slow roasted apps & websites for clients of all sizes.
 Currently a Principal Experience Architect at projekt202, Jared is capable within a wide range of tactical and big-picture design tasks.

 Jared is passionate about making sure that systems, interfaces, language and graphics are human-friendly, emotive, aesthetically pleasing, clear, on-brand and usable — with a touch of mellow smoothness.
 He has worked in a variety of environments, from mega-consultancies to small-ish agencies to product companies.
 From workflow diagrams to detailed user interface mockups, Jared loves shaping and crafting on-screen experiences.

 When Jared is not being a jerk by forgetting to label his Sketch layers, eating all the office candy, and showing up for work on time every day (so annoying), he enjoys never being satisfied with his own work, photography, movies, gardening, toast, and occasionally throwing down in fisticuffs with CSS.
-Peep the resume or stab forks into your eyeballs looking at my LinkedIn page to take a closer look at work history and whatnot.
+Peep the resume or stab forks into your eyeballs looking at my LinkedIn page to take a closer look at my work history and whatnot.

 This website has been running on Textpattern—a free open source content management system—since 2004.
 It is the bomb diggity, the bee's knees, the cat’s pajamas, and other outdated idioms.

 All fonts are served by Google.
 It's this startup in California.
 Have you heard of it?
-Nunito is the sans-serif typeface primarily used for headlines, and Volkhov is the serif typeface used primarily for body copy.
+Nunito is the sans-serif typeface primarily used for headlines, and EB Garamond is the serif typeface used primarily for body copy.
 These are very sexy fonts, so a cold shower may be in your immediate future.